charchmalrba7/Hibiscus-Esculentus/README.md

        region="-172,94,862,701">

 # Meeting The Okra
-Giving the Okra a voice teehee. <span data-mouseover-image-zoomto="72,84,416,389">Seeds broh</span> Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
-Pulvinar neque laoreet suspendisse interdum consectetur.
-Tempor commodo ullamcorper a lacus vestibulum sed arcu non odio.
-Mattis molestie a iaculis at erat.
-Lectus nulla at volutpat diam ut venenatis tellus.
-Tortor posuere ac ut consequat semper viverra.
-Dignissim sodales ut eu sem integer vitae.
-Ac odio tempor orci dapibus ultrices in iaculis.
-Neque vitae tempus quam pellentesque nec nam.
-Sodales ut etiam sit amet nisl purus in mollis.
-Facilisis sed odio morbi quis commodo odio aenean sed.
-Vel quam elementum pulvinar etiam non quam lacus suspendisse.
-Consectetur adipiscing elit ut aliquam.
-Turpis tincidunt id aliquet risus feugiat in.
-At auctor urna nunc id cursus.
-Massa tincidunt nunc pulvinar sapien et.
-Auctor neque vitae tempus quam pellentesque nec nam aliquam sem.
-Aliquam malesuada bibendum arcu vitae elementum curabitur.
+Giving the Okra a voice teehee. <span data-mouseover-image-zoomto="72,84,416,389">Seeds broh</span>

 ## Mary's Okra Map
 <span data-mouseover-map-flyto="6.2622, 6.9865, 7"> Anambra</span> is said to be known for five different species of the okra plant.
-These species are are grown across the different localities in the state.some are said to be more slippery than the other according to the specie.
+These species are are grown across the different localities in the state.some are said to be more slippery than the other according to the species.
 <param ve-map
 	center="6.2622, 6.9865"
 	zoom="2"